LaserFR/LaserFR/README.md

    - Implementation of enhanced research of Section 5.3.4 and achieved in `filters.py`.

-   - If choose to move the images, the filtered-out images will be copied to `selected_data`.
-And the results will be saved as `selected_pairs.csv` in the `results` folder.
+   - The results will be saved as `selected_pairs.csv` in the `results` folder.
+If choose to move the images, the filtered-out images will be copied to `selected_data`.

 ### 3.4 Attack simulation